dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 That means we’re also welcoming contributions or suggestions from any developers.
 Lyst definitely isn’t perfect and could use a bit of refactoring to make it more efficient and visually engaging.

 If you’re interested in contributing or have any questions, please get in touch with us at [online@media.ucla.edu](mailto:online@media.ucla.edu).

+<p class="correction">Correction Sept.
+24: The original version of this post incorrectly mentioned breaking news posts published on Sunday.
+In fact, the posts were published on Monday.</p>